AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/database-nosql.md

 # Collect data from a third-party database through source connectors and APIs

-[!DNL Flow Service](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml) is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
+[!DNL Flow Service] is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
 The service provides a user interface and RESTful API from which all supported sources are connectable.

-This tutorial covers the steps for retrieving data from a third-party database and ingesting it into [!DNL Platform] through source connectors and APIs.
+This tutorial covers the steps for retrieving data from a third-party database and ingesting it into [!DNL Platform] through source connectors and the [[!DNL Flow Service]](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml) API.

 ## Getting started